SinhaRS-IND/Excel-Master/README.md

 # Excel-Master
-This reposatory consists solved issues aLL About Excel Worksheet Formula.
+This repository consists solved issues,, aLL about Excel Worksheet formula.